se-tuebingen/oopsla-2025-artifact-axcut/STEP-BY-STEP.md

    The results from the paper are included in this repository in the file [`results-paper.md`](results-paper.md) as a table with the mean and standard deviation in milliseconds in one column per language.

 ### Testing the compiler implementation
-To test the implementation of the compiler for AxCut (described in Section 4), enter the container (as described in the [GETTING-STARTED.md](./GETTING-STARTED.md) guide) and enter the corresponding directory
+To test the implementation of the compiler for AxCut (described in Section 4), enter the container and enter the corresponding directory

 ```
 cd axcut